sergii-nosachenko/weather_app_project/README.md

   - Precipitation: mm, inches ... (depends on API)
   - Language (* optional, depends on API)
 2. On option change save it to persistent storage immediately (no need to confirm)
-3. On the back button press return to the main screen.
+3. On the back button press return to the **Main screen**.
 If settings have been changed - update the forecast.

 ## Roadmap